Nusa Penida: things to do & facts to know – The Black Magic Side of Bali

 Nusa Penida Itinerary

 The north coast of Nusa Penida is instead lined with peculiar seaweed farms.
-That’s nowadays where the island’s main income comes from.
+That’s where the island’s main income comes from nowadays.

-The sight of the farms and the weeds laid to dry under the sun gives a somehow romantic insight on Nusa Penida rural lifestyle.
-Including this area into your Nusa Penida itinerary is very easy.
-The road is paved and even buses go there!
+The sight of the farms and the weeds lying to dry under the sun gives a somewhat romantic insight into Nusa Penida’s rural lifestyle.
+Including this area in your Nusa Penida itinerary is very easy.
+The road is paved, and even buses go there!

 Volunteering at the Friends of the National Park Foundation